kollalabs/flutter_screen_manager/example/README.md

 # screen_retriever_example

-Demonstrates how to use the kolla_screen_retriever plugin.
+Demonstrates how to use the flutter_screen_manager plugin.

 ## Getting Started